vitorlb/significa-challenge_movie_app/README.md

 The list has two display options 'carousel' and 'list'.
 The carousel is made with flex display and scroll-snap.

-The main page has a static setion with a line from the lord of ther rings.
+The main page has a static setion with a line from the lord of the rings.
 That section was supposed to be dynamic, but such feature _was not developed due to time_.

 The details page displays in adition to the thumbnail and its data, the movie tagline and an overview text.
 It also has a 'go back' button.
 The same effect can be obtained by clicking in the webapp title, in the header.